LFTW1013/ShellBot-2/README.md

     bun shellbot
 ______________________

 Simply type in your game code, select weapon with weapon IDs, (will be applied after first death) and watch ShellBot kill!
+There could be some glitches, it is only in beta.